Advanced usage v2

-summary_<current_date>.out: shows a list of all tables that were processed, and for each table it shows the time LiveCompare took to process the table, the total number of rows and how many rows were processed, how many differences were found in the table, and also the maximum number of ignored columns, if any.
+summary_<current_date>.out— A list of all tables that were processed.
+For each table, it shows the time LiveCompare took to process the table, the total number of rows and how many rows were processed, how many differences were found in the table, and the maximum number of ignored columns, if any.

 To get the complete summary, you can also execute the following query against the output database:

-differences_<current_date>.out: if there are any differences, this file shows useful information about each difference.
-This file is not generated if there are no differences.
+differences_<current_date>.out— Useful information about any differences.
+This file isn't generated if there are no differences.

-apply_on_the_first_<current_date>.sql: if there are any differences, this file will show a DML command to be applied on the first database, to make the first database consistent all other databases.
-For example, for the differences above, this script could be:
+apply_on_the_first_<current_date>.sql— If there are any differences, this file shows a DML command to apply on the first database to make it consistent with all other databases.
+The following is an example of a script for the differences shown in the table:

-LiveCompare generates this script automatically.
-In order to fix the inconsistencies in the first database, you can simply execute the script in the first database.
+LiveCompare generates this script.
+To fix the inconsistencies in the first database, execute the script in it.

 LiveCompare generates a similar